MayHyeyeonKim/fovusCodingChallenge/lambda/README.md

 </ul>

 ### Issue Description
 Currently, there is a critical issue where the creation of the EC2 instance is stuck in an infinite loop.

-This bug is causing significant delays and resource consumption, necessitating immediate attention to identify and resolve the underlying cause of the loop.
+### Solution
+Eventually I'll figure it out!